phuein/BlockIndentFixer/README.md

 or characters) line, except the first and last lines, if the previous-line has (any) indentation, as well.

-In other words, if some evil editor (like Atom Jan' 2016) cleared all the whitespace-only lines in your code, and for some reason you didn't revert immediately, this will restore them as indented lines.
+In other words, if some evil editor (like Atom Jan' 2016) cleared all the whitespace-only lines in your Python code, and for some reason you didn't revert immediately, this will restore them as indented lines.

 Example: